Our Commitment to Each Other

 We practice being sensitive to others’ perspectives, feelings, and experiences.
 We practice noticing and letting go of judgement when it comes up within ourselves and towards others.

 We practice approaching others from a place of curiosity when they act in ways we don’t understand.
-First, we inquire within: “How might it make sense from their perspective to behave this way?”
-Assuming positive intent is a powerful transformational tool we can all use.
+First, we inquire within: "The story I am telling myself about this person is....."
+“How might it make sense from their perspective to behave this way?”
+Assuming positive intent is a powerful tool we can all use.

 When we show up in a curious way and seek to understand someone, instead of silently or overtly judging them, we give them space to inquire within themselves, make a shift, and show up differently.